nosqlbench/nosqlbench/devdocs/devguide/drivers/driver_standards.md

 line, so that the user may verify applied statement settings.
 Further, an explanation for what this parameter does to the specific statement * should* be included in a following log line.

+### Environment Variables

+Environment variable may be hoisted into a driver's configuration, but only using explicit mechanisms.
+By default, environment variables are not injected into any NoSQLBench usage context where it is not explicitly enabled by the user.
+The mechanism of enabling environment variables is simple indirection, using a symbolic variable reference where they would normally use a value.

+Further, the variable must be explicitly enabled for env interpolation by the developer, and documented as such.
+Having variables which often use `$...` formats for other purposes besides environment variables is a nuisance.
+Conversely, not supporting env vars in `$...` values which are historically enabled for such is also a nuisance.

+#### format

+such as `myparam=$ENV_VAR_FOO`, where the env var name must follow this pattern:

+1. A `$` literal dollar sign.
+2. Any alphabetic or underscore character (`[a-zA-Z_]`)
+3. Zero or more trailing characters to include optional dots and digits. (`[a-zA-Z0-9_]*`)

+Alternately, the `${...}` form is less strict, and allows any characters which are not `}`.